Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proofs: Log-partition function in Erd o s--R e nyi graphs

-\textbf{Ising, Coloring, K-SAT and NAE-K-SAT}.
-The proofs of the remaining cases are obtained similarly and is omitted.
-The condition $\lambda>1$ is used to assert positivity of $1-\lambda^{-1}$ in the logarithm expansion. \end{proof}
+Using the convexity of the function $f(x)=x^2$, we obtain (\ref{eqlogZ-conditionalsubadditivity}). \textit{Ising}, \textit{coloring}, \textit{K-SAT and NAE-K-SAT}.
+The proofs of the remaining cases are obtained similarly and are omitted.
+The condition $\lambda>1$ is used to assert positivity of $1-\lambda^{-1}$ in the logarithm expansion. \end{pf*}